 1. Child restraints for infants must be used in the rear-facing direction and therefore must not be used in the front seat.
-A child restraint can only be installed in the rear center position of 5-passenger models.
-Do not attempt to install a child restraint on the rear console of the 4-passenger model.
 Position the child restraint on the seat.
 Always follow the restraint manufacturer's instructions.

 2. Route the seat belt tongue through the child restraint and insert it into the buckle until you hear and feel the latch engage.
 Be sure to follow the child restraint manufacturer's instructions for belt routing.